 Yes, a movement director is included as part of the Showbolt package and will be on hand throughout the event to guide your guests into position, explain how the robot arm moves and assist them to create the best possible content.

 How many people are needed to man the Showbolt?

 There are three people manning Showbolt events.
-One robot arm operator, one technician and a movement director.
+One robot arm operator, one BA and a movement director.

 Can I request a bespoke robot arm movement?

 Yes, we can create a bespoke movement for you on request.
 This requires a few days in our studio to programme the camera arm to your specification.